sge-network/sge/docs/specs/Bet/06_Messages.md

 - Resolve the bet result based on the sport-event result, and update field `Result` to indicate won or lost, and field `Status` to indicate result is declared.
 - Call `Order Book module` to unlock fund and payout user based on the bet's result, and update the bet's `Status` field to indicate it is settled.
-- Store the updated bet in the `bet module's KVStore`.
+- Store the updated bet in the module state.

 ---